thycotic/ss-docs/remote-password-changing/configuring-secret-dependencies-for-rpc/creating-custom-dependencies/index.md

 - **Dependency Changer**: A dependency changer is a script and the associated parameters to be passed into the script.
 Dependency changers can be created and modified by going to **Admin > Remote Password Changing > Configure Dependency Changers**.

-> **Note:** Please see the [Secret Server Account Discovery Guide](https://thycotic.force.com/support/s/article/Account-Discovery) for a comprehensive guide to configuring and using dependency changers and dependency templates.
+> **Note:** Please see the [Secret Server Discovery Guide](https://thycotic.force.com/support/s/article/Account-Discovery) for a comprehensive guide to configuring and using dependency changers and dependency templates.